romeerez/orchid-orm/docs/src/guide/orm-and-query-builder.md

   // override default SQL for timestamp, see `nowSQL` above
   nowSQL: `now() AT TIME ZONE 'UTC'`,

+  // optional, but recommended: makes zod schemas for your tables
+  schemaConfig: zodSchemaConfig,

   // override column types:
   columnTypes: (t) => ({